-Abbott gained cut-through to the Australian public with a simple slogan, "She lied", and Gillard was dubbed 'Juliar' by radio shock jock Alan Jones.
-The damage to her reputation contributed to her downfall and replacement by Kevin Rudd in June 2013.
-Economist Ross Gittins (2011) summarised the events fracturing public trust: "If ever there was a case where the quest for personal, commercial and party advantage is damaging our trust in politicians and the media, it's the unending brawling over the carbon tax."
+Abbott gained cut-through to the Australian public with a simple slogan, 'She lied', and Gillard was dubbed 'Juliar' by radio shock jock Alan Jones.
+The damage to her reputation contributed to her downfall and replacement by a resurgent Kevin Rudd in June 2013.
+Similarly, at the 2007 National Climate Change Summit, Kevin Rudd declared that climate change was the 'the great moral challenge of our generation'.25 He later abandoned this ideal due to political pressure, undermining his credibility as Prime Minister before he lost office the first time.
+Economist Ross Gittins insightfully commented on the fracturing of public trust: 'If ever there was a case where the quest for personal, commercial and party advantage is damaging our trust in politicians and the media, it's the unending brawling over the carbon tax.'26

-Abbott then inflicted self-damage once he became Prime Minister by breaking his election promises to reduce the national deficit with "no cuts to education, no cuts to health, no change to pensions, no change to the GST" and "no cuts to the ABC or SBS" (SBS, 2014).
-The first Hockey-Abbott budget decreased spending for education, health, pensions, the ABC and SBS, and proposed GST changes.
-This generated a strong public backlash (Crosby, 2016).
-In 2014, the Edelman Australia Trust Barometer dropped from 56% at the time of Abbott's election to 49% after the budget, the third largest decline of trust in government in the world that year.
+Abbott then inflicted self-damage once he became Prime Minister by breaking his election promises to reduce the national deficit with 'no cuts to education, no cuts to health, no change to pensions, no change to the GST' and 'no cuts to the ABC or SBS'.27 The first Hockey-Abbott budget decreased spending for education, health, pensions, the ABC and SBS, and proposed GST changes.
+This generated a strong public backlash.28 In 2014, the Edelman Australia Trust Barometer dropped from 56 percent at the time of Abbott's election to 49 percent after the budget, the third largest decline of trust in government in the world that year.

 The public questions the integrity of politicians who trigger by-elections during a parliamentary term without sufficient justification.
 In that respect, State Premiers should help establish appropriate behavioural standards.
-Former NSW Premiers
+Former NSW Premiers Mike